Adult education and spiritual growth

 A variety of opportunities throughout the week enrich our lives and our faith through learning and interaction with other seekers.
 We honor each other's individual spiritual journeys while sharing and growing together in Christ.
 You don’t have to be a member of Atonement to participate – all are warmly invited and welcome.

 BOOK GROUP - The group meets on Friday mornings 10-11 a.m.
 We are now HYBRID - in-person gatherings in the Reception Room at Atonement, and also on Zoom for those at a distance, or who prefer to continue to participate remotely.
 Through the year we alternate between fiction and non-fiction; some books have religious or ethical themes, some are just for fun or general interest.
 Led by Lynne & Dean Weber.
-During Lent, we read poetry on March 21, March 28, and April 11, and continue after Easter on May 23 with poetry as hymn texts.
-We switch to a novel on June 13West with Giraffes by Lynda Rutledge.
-We will choose a "big book" for summer reading, to be discussed in September.
-All welcome!
-To receive a Zoom invitation, contact Dave in the parish office or Lynne Weber directly.
+Our summer reading, to be discussed in September, was George Eliot's Middlemarch.
+October 17 - The Monuments Men.
+November 14 - The Great Gatsby.

 SACRED GROUND - Beginning in March 2022, a group was formed to participate "in person" only in SACRED GROUND - a curriculum on race and faith of The Episcopal Church.
 Group members offered reflections on their experience in 2024.
 If you'd like to be part of a new cohort for this curriculum, speak to the rector.